 Learn how to tune drums with these easy step by step directions.
 This will be tailored to the beginner drummer, but some of the tips below may also be helpful to those of you who find it frustrating when you tune your drums.

 Before covering how to tune, I'll quickly show you how to change your drum heads.
-You can learn more about changing a Drum Head
+You can learn more about changing Drum Heads right here.

 If you have never tuned drums or changed heads before, you'll want to familiarize yourself with these things before learning how to tune drums:

 Parts Used in Tuning Drums:Learn about tension rods, lugs, and hoops.

 Drum Keys:There are a wide range of keys, ratchets, and even drill bits for changing and tuning your drum heads.
 See them here.